 As you can see, augmented reality is already well-adapted in the education system.
 As more and more people are interacting with AR, it’s becoming a part of our daily lives.
 Today’s children will be frequent AR users in the next 5-10 years.

 In fact, it is estimated that by 2025, there will be 4.3B frequent AR users according to the 2021 Snap Consumer AR Global Report.
 The change is here and the possibilities are endless.
-If you want to learn more about digitizing your products and create 3D and AR experiences for your visitors, you can schedule a demo today.
+If you want to learn more about digitizing your products and creating 3D and AR experiences for your visitors, you can schedule a demo today.